If you need life insurance, you might as well get the right amount

 Education Funding

-If you have kids, you’re already thinking about those future education bills.
+If you have kids, you’re already considering those future education bills.

 Future educational plans for your children may include college, technical schools, grad school, etc.